 Offset lithographic printing is a process where ink on a metal roller is applied to a cylindrical rubber stamp then transferred to a sheet of metal nameplates.
 It uses a four-color printing process that creates sharp images.
 Flexographic printing is similar to offset lithographic printing, however it allows the image to be transferred directly from a rubber roller to the nameplate.
 Flexographic printing has higher setup costs, but is more cost effective for large production runs.

-Embossing a metal nameplate raises the text or design above the original (normal) surface creating a three dimensional look.
+Embossing a metal nameplate raises the text or logo above the original (normal) surface creating a three dimensional look.

 Laser marking uses amplified light to remove material from the surface of a metal nameplate.
 It is frequently used for barcoding and serialization.